Travel.State.Gov >

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Honduras.
-However, many activists report that crimes committed against the LGBTI community go unpunished.
-There have also been cases of police harassment of patrons in LGBTI nightclubs.
-LGBTI travelers should exercise caution, especially when expressing affection in public.
+Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTQI+ events in Honduras.
+However, many activists report that crimes committed against the LGBTQI+ community go unpunished.
+There have also been cases of police harassment of patrons in LGBTQI+ nightclubs.
+LGBTQI+ travelers should exercise caution, especially when expressing affection in public.

-See our LGBTI travel information page and section 6 of the Department of State's Human Rights report for further details.
+See our LGBTQ+I travel information page and section 6 of the Department of State's Human Rights report for further details.

 Travelers Who Require Accessibility Assistance: Honduran law requires access to buildings for persons with disabilities; however, few buildings are accessible.
 Please review the information on the State Department’s Traveling with Disabilities website.